-Briar's Book, known elsewhere as The Healing in the Vine, in which a plague breaks out in the city, and it looks like these four are the only ones capable of finding the source - and of preventing tragedy from striking in their midst.
+- Briar's Book, known elsewhere as The Healing in the Vine, in which a plague breaks out in the city, and all four must bring their talents to bear to help the mages find the source - and prevent tragedy from striking in their midst.

 Standalone books continue the story with the original four, but also their students and teachers.